Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * My 5th and 6th "Rescue Stories" images are from https://unsplash.com.
 * Stack Overflow as a valuable resource for solving a couple of issues.
 * Images that aren't referenced above are my own personal photos.
+* All content is written by me.
+* All "Rescue Centres" logos are taken from the charities own websites or social medias.
+* https://www.pagecloud.com/blog/best-google-fonts-pairings - I used this article to help pair my fonts.

+I would like to thank:
+* My mentor Precious Ijege for his time, support and guidance.
+* Jim Lynx who is also studying, he answered my questions and I also read his README as I found it very helpful regarding layout of content.
+* The Slack community who have helped me anytime I have had a question.